0BananaBig0/configuration_file/project_test/CPP.md

 ###### Notes

-1. In cases where performance is very important, we should avoid using virtual functions as much as possible.
+1. In cases where performance is very important, you should avoid using virtual functions as much as possible.

 #### (3) `override`